robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 ```

 ## Summary
 In this guide, we covered basics of using the REPL within MicroPico in VS Code.
-You can now make all the scripts you want within the scripts folder!
 We also introduced print statements, variable types, if statements, for loops, and while loops.